reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-If you are attempting to use a value from a library, simply add the necessary `{!reach} import` to the top
+If you are attempting to use a value from a library, simply add the necessary `{!rsh} import` to the top
 of the Reach file.

 ## {#RE0043} RE0043